sfenman/sample-app/README.md

 # sample-app
-A simple golang app for various purposes.
+A simple golang app for various purposes..